matthewhudson/docs.storyscript.io/storyscript/intro/README.md

 ### Staying Super-DRY

 Development is soaking wet in technical debt 🌊.
 Yes, that's catchy, but very true.
-As an industry we need to ask ourselves: *why we are creating libraries for every language?* *Why are we responsible for soo much unnecessary complexity?* *When is the promise of Lego-style development coming true?*
+As an industry we need to ask ourselves: *Why do we create libraries in every language?* *Why are we responsible for soo much unnecessary complexity?* *When is the promise of Lego-style development coming true?*

 We believe the future of cloud-native development is domain-specialized microservices that are complete with their logging, metrics, scaling, health-checks while having standardized documentation.
 Docker took us only so far as it describes only how to *build* the container but nothing of what is inside of it and how it works.
 This is where the [Open Microservice Guide](https://microservice.guide/) (aka OMG) kicks in.
 This guide is not only a resource for helping build microservices, but a contract of communication.
 The OMG empowers engineers to build microservices in any language and any protocol in a declarative way that auto-generates documentation.
 Finally, standardization for microservices.